Senador2006/hackthon_docs/desenvolvimento.md

 sequenceDiagram
     participant U as Usuário
     participant F as Frontend
-    participant A as API Handler
+    participant A as API Handler (FastAPI)
     participant Auth as AuthService
     participant DB as PostgreSQL